Schulz-Matheus/Hello--world/README.md

 # Hello, world!
-First repository in the course of Git and GitHub
+First repository in the course of Git and GitHub.

-Test one
+Test one.